Dharun-Anand/LLM-for-SSCS/README.md

 Contains all the articles in the catalog used as the dataset for the study.\
 For example, 'article1' contains the content of the first article in the catalog (sorted by the most recent article).\

-6. Appendix.pdf:
+6. Manual Labels.xlsx
-This pdf contains the appendix for the paper with the relevant tables and figures.
+This Excel file contains the manual labels of the catalog from the 3 pairs of 2 analysts and their interrater agreement scores.

+7. LLM Data.xlsx

+3. Classifying articles-analysis.xlsx (OTDATED - REMOVE)
+This Excel file contains the manual labelling by the raters for each article.\
+It also contains the calculation for both the accuracy of GPT (GPT analysis) and Bard (Bard analysis).